jeffThompson/CreativeProgramming2/Week10_FinalProject/Part2-ContinueWorking.md

 ### KEEP WORKING ON YOUR PROJECT
 This week, your assingment is simple: keep working on your project!
 The details will vary depending on what you're working on, but try to keep focused on getting the big-picture parts done first before diving into little details.

-Next week will be work time, so keep a running list of stuff you know you'll need help with or want feedback on.
+Our regular class meetings will be work time, so keep a running list of stuff you know you'll need help with or want feedback on.